CBD for IVDD in Dogs

 • Head held low

-You should know that both types of IVDD can cause similar symptoms, but Type I often has a more sudden onset and can be more life-threatening.
-Type II slow progression can give you more time to intervene before it escalates further.
+Both types of IVDD can cause similar symptoms, but Type I often has a sudden onset and can be more life-threatening.
+Type II progresses slowly, giving owners more time to intervene.

 Conventional Treatments for IVDD in Dogs